 Avoid polluted places

-Another highlight!
-Breathe in the polluted air of a city, wander in a car exhaust atmosphere, in short, all this pollution will generate stress in your reptilian brain.
+Breathe and wander in the polluted air of a city will generate stress in your reptilian brain.

 At the end of the day, you will be surprised to see a black color inside your mask, a significant color of all the pollutants that would have cluttered your poor lungs if you did not wear a mask.